Derek Chisora: Early career

 In Chisora's ninth bout, on 30 January 2009, he defeated Russian Daniil Peretyatko by PTS over eight rounds.
 In Chisora's tenth fight, on 22 May 2009, he defeated Paul Butlin for the second time, to extend his record to ten wins.
 Chisora was suspended for four months for biting Butlin's ear during the fifth round of their contest while in a clinch.
 The incident was missed by referee Dave Parris but TV replays proved conclusive, and as a result Chisora missed out on his fight for the British heavyweight title against Danny Williams.
 He was also fined £2,500.

 On 9 October 2009, in his eleventh bout, Chisora defeated Georgian Zurab Noniashvili, knocking Noniashvili down and winning by TKO in three rounds at York Hall.

 He was supposed to face Matt Skelton for the vacant Southern Area heavyweight title at the Wembley Arena in London, but the bout was cancelled.
 On 20 January 2010, it was announced that Chisora would get a second chance to face Danny Williams on 13 February 2010 after Sam Sexton was forced to withdraw through injury from his match with Williams.
 Chisora welcomed the chance, saying, "It was my own fault the fight with Williams didn't go ahead, and I've been kicking myself ever since."
 Williams pulled out of the bout.
 Chisora instead fought Carl Baker in a British title eliminator, with the winner to face Williams.
-Baker entered with a unanimous decision win four months prior over Williams in the Prizefighter Series.
+Baker entered with a unanimous decision win four months prior over Williams in the Prizefighter series.
 Chisora grabbed and kissed Baker at the weigh-in for the fight.
 Chisora stopped Baker in the second round.

+British and Commonwealth champion

-Chisora vs. Williams, Sexton II
+Chisora vs. Williams

 On 2 May 2010, it was once again announced that Chisora would get yet another chance to face Danny Williams on 15 May 2010, at the Boleyn Ground in London, after Sam Sexton was forced to withdraw a second time from his rescheduled match with Williams, following his mother falling seriously ill.
 Chisora defeated former world title challenger Williams, winning the British title by stoppage.
 Chisora set the pace in the opening round and put Williams under pressure, Williams was warned twice for holding in the first round.
 In the second round, Chisora hurt Williams with a right uppercut before sending him to the canvas with a left hook.
 Williams beat the count but was met with a flurry of punches, resulting in Williams falling backwards towards the ropes, forcing referee Howard Foster to end the fight.
 After the fight, Williams announced his retirement, although he made a comeback in March 2011.